 In 1945, when young Thomas, his mother, and his new baby brother leave war-torn England to join his stepfather, an American soldier named Jack, in Chicago, Thomas finds a way to give courage to a fellow traveler on the Queen Mary.
 Includes historical note about war brides.

 Dorothea Lange was a photojournalist.
 A photojournalist is someone who takes photos to tell a story.
 Dorothea is well known for her photographs of people during The Great Depression, many of them poor and unemployed.
 Her pictures made the experience of the Depression personal by giving it a face.
-In Dorothea Lange the Photographer Who Found the Faces of the Depression you can learn about how she told the stories of the people who lived at a very challenging time with her photos.
+In Dorothea Lange the Photographer Who Found the Faces of the Depression you can learn about how her photos told the stories of the people who lived at a very challenging time.

 The websites and books on this page will help you learn even more about what life was like during The Great Depression.
 It was a very hard time but many, many people who lived through it remember it fondly as a time when families and friends helped each other and relied on each other for even basic needs like food and shelter.
-To give you a start looking at what life was like back than, here are some colonial items that are Artifacts at The Children’s Museum of Indianapolis.
+To give you a start looking at what life was like back than, here are some Depression era Artifacts at The Children’s Museum of Indianapolis.

 Spartan Blue Bird Radio – “Radio was the most important source of news and entertainment in a 1930s home, but few Americans could afford a rare blue-mirror radio during the Great Depression.
 In 1936, designer Walter Dorwin Teague created this streamlined Moderne or Deco styleradio with the idea that an object’s appearance is as important as its technology.”

 U.S. History in Context:Great Depression is a database you can use in any IndyPL Library Branch or at home with your IndyPL Library Card.
-Login using your library card number and PIN.
-What’s My PIN?
+Login using your library card number.
 It will show you biographies, magazines, videos and more about the Great Depression.

 Claudette Colvin grew up in Alabama in the 1940s and 1950s.
 At that time, Jim Crow rules dominated her life.
 Jim Crow rules were designed to keep black people and white people separated.
 These are the rules that said black people could not eat in certain restaurants or sit in certain seats on a city bus.
 When Claudette was 15 years old she refused to give up her seat on a bus to a white person, so she was arrested.
 You’re probably thinking, no, that was Rosa Parks.
 It’s true, Rosa Parks did the same thing, but Claudette did it too!
 A lawsuit was filed on behalf of several people, including Claudette and Rosa, to end bus segration, and eventually, they won.
 Rosa is more well known, but Claudette was right there too, and she was just a kid!
 Reading her story helps you understand that it took lots of people, young and old, to change the Jim Crow rules.
 A lot of people were brave enough to stand up and say, “no more!”